 Here’s what to expect from Hilton Honors Gold Status:

 - Free transfer of points and points pooling

 - Fifth standard reward night free

 - Unlimited milestone bonuses

-- 80% bonus points towards free night
+- 80% bonus points towards a free night

-American Express has partnerships with various hotels, and many of these hotels collectively comprise the Fine Hotels & Resorts Program, which is unique to Amex.
+American Express has partnerships with various hotels, and many of these hotels collectively comprise the Fine Hotels & Resorts program, which is unique to Amex.

 The reason why this is a huge benefit for Amex Platinum card or Amex Business Platinum cardholders is that you’ll receive complimentary benefits when booking through Fine Hotels & Resorts like: